At a Glance

 ✨Tip Number 3

 Prepare to discuss your experience with managing client portfolios and handling various risks.
-Be ready to share specific examples that highlight your problem-solving skills and ability to build rapport with clients.
+Be ready to share specific examples that highlight your organisational skills and attention to detail, as these are crucial for the role.

 ✨Tip Number 4